 Today’s market requires companies to communicate vast amounts of information between partners along the supply chain.
 Manual processes and paper documents make communication inefficient and limit business growth.
 Some companies need to complete a digital transformation if they want to accept new business and expand their trading partnerships.

 Many companies use electronic data interchange (EDI) systems to solve problems related to exchanging information with suppliers and partners.
 With EDI software from an EDI provider, companies can streamline data processing and improve productivity.
-Learn about EDI providers and how you can select the right one for your company.
+Learn about EDI software providers and how you can select the right one for your company.

 What Is an EDI Provider?